sitphp/commands/doc/3_tools.bloc_tool.md

 $bloc->display(self::VERBOSITY_VERBOSE);
 ```

-In the following example, the message "more details ..." will only be displayed with the "--debug" option.
+In the following example, the message "more details ..." will only be added with the "--debug" option.

 ```php
 // In the "handle" method of your command class ...